tardate/LittleArduinoProjects/BoldportClub/Emergency/README.md

 @mehradzie asked on [Boldport Slack](https://boldportclub.slack.com) if it is possible to make it blink.
 Challenge accepted!

-I was actually thinking along similar lines, but at first using a blinking "joule thief" circuit.
+I was actually thinking along similar lines, at first using a blinking "joule thief" circuit.
 But I just couldn't figure how to get it to work within the constraints of the PCB.

 So then I turned to an interesting idea: Negative Differential Resistance (NDR) effect or Esaki Effect.
 Basically causing an